Mortgage Requirements 2026: What You Need to Qualify

 The biggest pro of using a flexible mortgage option is that you can achieve homeownership when a conventional loan isn’t possible.
 Owning a home sooner allows you to start building equity right away rather than paying rent indefinitely.

 Also, flexible mortgages sometimes have more flexible pre-payment terms.
 Cameron says, “"Most Conventional 5/1 ARM [adjustable rate mortgages] do not have pre-payment penalties.
-It does depend on the specific lender—it could be a portfolio loan or non-conforming.
+It depends on the specific lender—it could be a portfolio loan or a non-conforming loan.
 With the government loans, FHA, VA, etc, there are never pre-payment penalties."

 However, that flexibility comes at a price.
 If you’re unable to qualify for a conventional loan, then you should expect to pay a higher interest rate for a flexible mortgage.
-On top of higher interest rates, you may also need to have larger cash reserves or a bigger down payment.
+On top of higher interest rates, you may also need larger cash reserves or a larger down payment.

 Also, just because you can qualify for a mortgage doesn’t mean you should get it.
 Being stuck with a mortgage you can’t afford can leave you in a vulnerable position.
 In fact, FHA loans, which have lower eligibility criteria, also had a delinquency rate of nearly 11% in the third quarter of 2025.
 That’s well ahead of the 2.62% delinquency rate for harder-to-get conventional mortgages.[9]